Ann-Margret: Decline in fortunes and European sojourn (1965–1969)

-1970s
+Critical acclaim in supporting roles (1970s)

-In 1970, she returned to films with R. P. M., where she starred alongside Anthony Quinn, and C.C. and Company with Joe Namath as a biker and she portraying a fashion journalist.
+In 1970, she returned to films with R. P. M., where she starred alongside Anthony Quinn, and C.C. and Company with Joe Namath as a biker and her portraying a fashion journalist.

 In 1971, she starred in Carnal Knowledge by director Mike Nichols, playing the girlfriend of a neglectful, arguably abusive character played by Jack Nicholson.
-She was nominated for the Academy Award for Best Supporting Actress, and won the Golden Globe Award for Best Supporting Actress.
-Filmink argued this amounted to a comeback "in a way... because she he never really regained her former status as an above-the-title star of feature films – her follow-up movies were “girl” parts...
-The seventies were tough times for female stars who were not Barbra Streisand."
+She was nominated for the Academy Award for Best Supporting Actress and won the Golden Globe Award for Best Supporting Actress.
+Filmink argued this amounted to a comeback "in a way...because she never really regained her former status as an above-the-title star of feature films—her follow-up movies were 'girl' parts... the seventies were tough times for female stars who were not Barbra Streisand."

 On the set of The Train Robbers in Durango, Mexico, in June 1972, she told Nancy Anderson of Copley News Service that she had been on the "grapefruit diet" and had lost almost 20 pounds (134 to 115) eating unsweetened citrus.

-On Sunday, September 10, 1972, while performing at Lake Tahoe, she fell 22 ft from an elevated platform to the stage and suffered injuries including a broken left arm, cheekbone, and jawbone.
+On Sunday, 10 September 1972, while performing at Lake Tahoe, she fell 22 ft from an elevated platform to the stage and suffered injuries including a broken left arm, cheekbone, and jawbone.
 She required meticulous facial reconstructive surgery that required wiring her mouth shut and putting her on a liquid diet.
 Unable to work for ten weeks, she returned to the stage almost back to normal.